SH1268/Earnings_Statistics/Deploying.md

 > NOTE: if doing this for the first time, Heroku may ask you to provide billing info.
 Feel free (but not obligated) to provide it, as the services we are using to complete this exercise are all free, and your card should not be charged!

 Finally, click on the provisioned "Heroku Scheduler" resource from the "Resources" tab, then click to "Add a new Job".
-When adding the job, choose to execute the designated python command (`python -m app.unemployment_email`) at a scheduled interval (e.g. every 10 minutes), and finally click to "Save" the job:
+When adding the job, choose to execute the designated python command (`python -m app.earnings_table`) at a scheduled interval (e.g. every 10 minutes), and finally click to "Save" the job:

 > NOTE: really we would probably schedule this report to get sent once per month, but we're choosing every 10 minutes just for demo purposes.